-Asset Management Practicum I and IV
+Asset Management Practicum II Fall

+Finance 457

+Fall 2021

-Finance 456 and 459 Spring 2020 Wednesday, 6:30 pm - 9:30 pm Global Hub TBD
+Wednesday, 6:30 pm - 9:30 pm

+In-Person Only

-Phillip Braun phillip-braun@kellogg.northwestern.edu Ravi Jagannathan rjaganna@kellogg.northwestern.edu
+Prof. Phillip Braun phillip-braun@kellogg.northwestern.edu

-Asset Management Practicum I and IV
+Asset Management Practicum Fall

-(February 14, 2020 - Subject to Change)
+(July 21, 2021 - Subject to Change)

-AMP I is the first of a four-quarter sequence in asset management and AMP IV is the last.
-Students must take two out the four courses.
+AMP Fall is part of a three-quarter sequence in asset management.
+Students must take two out the three courses.
 The focus of this course sequence is to give the students both a theoretical foundation and practical experience in the management of investment portfolios.
 Students in the Asset Management Practicum are responsible for managing a portion of Northwestern University's endowment portfolio, currently divided into five funds (Commingled, Crown, Kenney, Nash, and Simpson Querrey).
 The equity portion of each fund is invested based on the fundamental security analyses of students in the class.
 Three of the funds allow short positions as well as long positions.
 Four of the funds allow the use of quantitative strategies as an overlay to the fundamental analyses.